 What about viruses?
-The first two vaccines to reach the market don’t contain any viruses at all.
+The Pfizer and Moderna vaccinesdon’t contain any viruses at all.
 They only contain bits of mRNA that tell the vaccinated person’s cells to make proteins that also appear on the coronavirus.
 The immune system learns to recognize these proteins, which means the body will be ready to fight back if any coronavirus does get in.

-Some of the other COVID-19 vaccines that are still being tested contain a weakened form of a different virus – one called adenovirus that causes the common cold.
+The Johnson & Johnson/Janssen vaccine and the AstraZeneca/Oxford vaccine used in some countries contain a weakened form of a different virus – one called adenovirus that causes the common cold.
 These vaccines weaken the virus so much that it can no longer make copies of itself inside our bodies.
 These carrier viruses are even weaker than other virus-based vaccines, called attenuated viruses, that can be safely given to infants, such as the oral polio vaccines.
 Inactivated virus vaccines such as the annual flu shot ‘kill’ the virus completely before using it in a vaccine.
 Tens of millions of babies, children and adults get these vaccines safely every year.
 The weakened or dead viruses act as a “Trojan horse” that lets the vaccine get accepted by the body, but they don’t wake up and cause an infection.
-The same should be true for the upcoming COVID-19 vaccines.

 What about fetal cells, stem cells, or tissue from abortions?
 No COVID-19 vaccine contains whole or partial human cells, or bits of tissue.
 Even if such things were useful as vaccines against coronavirus, which they’re not, they would also be too big to fit through the needle that is being used for COVID-19 vaccination.